jross365/Get-ExtendedAttributes/.github/README.md

 Import-Module Get-ExtendedAttributes
 ```

 **Note:** The module exports the path of a "Helper File" as variable $HelperFile.
-This is used to *greatly* improve the speed and efficiency of **gea**.
-Details on how to use the helper file are explained below.
+This is used to *greatly* improve the speed and efficiency.
+Details on how to use the helper file are explained in the **Helper File** below.

 ### Using Get-ExtendedAttributes